Tesla turbine: Efficiency and calculations

 Tesla's design attempted to sidestep the key drawbacks of the bladed axial turbines, and even the lowest estimates for efficiency still dramatically outperformed the efficiency of axial steam turbines of the day.
 However, in testing against more modern engines, the Tesla turbine had expansion efficiencies far below contemporary steam turbines and far below contemporary reciprocating steam engines.
-It does suffer from other problems, such as shear losses and flows restrictions, but this is partially offset by the relatively massive reduction in weight and volume.
-Some of Tesla's turbine advantages lie in relatively low flow rate applications or when small applications are called for.
-The disks need to be as thin as possible at the edges in order not to introduce turbulence as the fluid leaves the disks.
+It also suffers from other problems, such as shear losses and flow restrictions, but this is partially offset by the relatively massive reduction in weight and volume.
+Some of the Tesla turbine's advantages lie in relatively-low-flow-rate applications or when small sizes are needed.
+The disks need to be as thin as possible at the edges in order to not introduce turbulence as the fluid leaves the disks.
 This translates to needing to increase the number of disks as the flow rate increases.
 Maximum efficiency comes in this system when the inter-disk spacing approximates the thickness of the boundary layer, and since boundary layer thickness is dependent on viscosity and pressure, the claim that a single design can be used efficiently for a variety of fuels and fluids is incorrect.
 A Tesla turbine differs from a conventional turbine only in the mechanism used for transferring energy to the shaft.
 Various analyses demonstrate that the flow rate between the disks must be kept relatively low to maintain efficiency.
-Reportedly, the efficiency of the Tesla turbine drops with increased load.
-Under light load, the spiral taken by the fluid moving from the intake to the exhaust is a tight spiral, undergoing many rotations.
+Reportedly, the efficiency of the Tesla turbine decreases with increased load.
+Under light load, the spiral taken by the fluid moving from the intake to the exhaust is tight, undergoing many rotations.
 Under load, the number of rotations drops, and the spiral becomes progressively shorter.
 This will increase the shear losses and also reduce the efficiency because the gas is in contact with the discs for less distance.

 The turbine efficiency (defined as the ratio of the ideal change in enthalpy to the real enthalpy for the same change in pressure) of the gas Tesla turbine is estimated to be above 60%.
 The turbine efficiency is different from the cycle efficiency of the engine using the turbine.
 Axial turbines that operate today in steam plants or jet engines have efficiencies of over 90%.
 This is different from the cycle efficiencies of the plant or engine, which are between approximately 25% and 42%, and are limited by any irreversibility to be below the Carnot cycle efficiency.
 Tesla claimed that a steam version of his device would achieve around 95% efficiency.
 The thermodynamic efficiency is a measure of how well it performs compared to an isentropic case.
 It is the ratio of the ideal to the actual work input/output.